Parietal-INRIA/DiFuMo/README.md

-       All atlases in available in .nii.gz format and are sampled to MNI space
+       All atlases are available in .nii.gz format and sampled to MNI space

 ## Datasets and Statistical model